 Overview#

-This guide assumes you have looked at the repository and are familiar with the majority information found in the User Guide.
+This page describes how to set up a local development environment with uv, optional documentation dependencies, and pre-commit hooks.
+It assumes you have reviewed the repository and are familiar with the majority of the information found in the User Guide.

 Environment Setup#